SashaSyl/my_portfolio/README.md

 ## Executive summary
 The company ran an A/B test with two different ad campaigns lasting one month.
 The first was a regular campaign (control), and the second was a new version (test campaign).<br/>
 The control campaign proved to be more successful.
-It required less budget ($67K), reached a wider audience, and delivered better results in terms of customers per dollar spent, attracting approximately 17 customers.<br/>
+It required a smaller budget ($67K), reached a wider audience, and delivered better results in terms of the number of customers.<br/>

 ## Insights deep dive
 The company ran one ad campaign as usual (Control Campaign), and the other with a new strategy (Test Campaign).